ybce/PalindromeChecker/README.md

 # Deploying To Kubernetes

 The app was containerized using Docker and deployed to a Kubernetes cluster on GKE.
 It is currently exposed on the IP Address [http://35.185.97.219:31788](http://35.185.97.219:31788).
-This was my first time using Kubernetes it was pretty challenging to understand all the networking involved but I managed to research and get the image deployed and expose it to the internet.
+This was my second time using Kubernetes it was pretty challenging to understand all the networking involved the first time around but I managed to research and get the image deployed and expose it to the internet.
 I was mainly following [this](https://cloud.google.com/kubernetes-engine/docs/tutorials/hello-app) tutorial for guidance.